-The applications are generally made on notice and therefore must be served at least 14 clear days prior to the hearing of the application.
+Applications are usually made ‘on notice’ to the other side, and must be served at least 14 clear days before the hearing of the application.

-- Where the defendant in the claim has admitted liability to pay damages or some other sum of money
+- Where the defendant has admitted liability to pay damages or some other sum of money;

-- Where the claimant has already obtained judgment against the defendant and therefore the defendant is liable for damages or for a sum of money to be assessed
+- Where the claimant has already obtained judgment against the defendant, so the defendant is liable for damages or for a sum of money which still has to be assessed;

 - Where there are two or more defendants:

-- All the defendants are either- defendant that is insured in respect of the claim; a defendant whose liability will be met by an insurer under section 151 Road Traffic Act 1968; or a defendant that is a public body
+- Each defendant is either insured in respect of the claim; their liability will be met by an insurer under section 151 Road Traffic Act 1968; or is a public body.

-The court has to consider what is likely to be awarded at trial and set an amount for an interim payment accordingly.
-The rules restrict the general discretion of the court on the amount to a reasonable proportion of the figure for damages at trial.
+The court has to consider what is likely to be awarded at trial, and order an appropriate amount for an interim payment.
+The rules restrict the court’s discretion to a reasonable proportion of the figure for damages at trial.

-Judicial consideration has shown that reasonable proportion may in some cases be a high proportion, provided that the assessment of the likely final award is made in a conservative manner.
-Therefore, emphasising the need for the courts to keep in mind the danger of overpayment and the possible hardship such could cause the defendant.
+Previous cases show that a ‘reasonable’ proportion can, in some cases, be a high proportion, provided that the assessment of the likely final award is made in a conservative manner.
+This emphasises the need for the courts to keep in mind the danger of overpayment, and the possible resulting hardship to a defendant.

-When assessing the amount of the order, the court needs to take account of any existing counter-claim or contributory negligence claim.
+When assessing the amount of the order, the court will take into account any existing counter-claim or contributory negligence on the claimant’s part.

-Interim payment orders could be, in theory, made in respect of any claim or counter-claim in the proceedings.
-Further, interest but not cost may be included in the order.
+Interim payments could, in theory, be ordered in respect of any claim or counter-claim in the proceedings.
+In addition, interest but not costs may be included in the order.

 What is the effect of the order at trial?

-For the purposes of the main trial, as a general rule, the existence of interim payment as well as Part 36 offers to settle must not be disclosed to the trial judge until the issues of liability and quantum have been decided.
-In the exception, interim payments could be disclosed provided that the defendant agrees.
+As a general rule, for the purposes of the main trial the existence of any interim payment (as well as Part 36 offers to settle) must not be disclosed to the trial judge until the issues of liability and quantum have been decided.
+Exceptionally, interim payments can be disclosed if the defendant agrees.